Feature interview: insights into legal operations with Google’s Mary O’Carroll

 Every day is different and there is an entrepreneurial aspect to the role.
 It’s still a pretty nascent but growing field, so there are no playbooks, and nowhere to look for best practices.
 Every project and every problem that we solve is new, and we have the freedom to tackle it all.

 It’s been exciting.
 There hasn’t been a dull moment.
 We haven’t stopped learning.
 The opportunity to improve operations and efficiency is just endless.
 I think we’ve just begun to scratch the surface in this industry.

-The role and responsibilities can vary by company because the scope of the role grows with the maturity of the legal operations function in the department.
-The longer you’ve been around, the more you’ve had a chance to tackle and own different functions. .
+The role and responsibilities of a legal operations professional can vary by company because the scope of the role grows with the maturity of the legal operations function in the department.
+The longer you’ve been around, the more you’ve had a chance to tackle and own different functions.
 One commonality we all share is the e-billing challenge.
 It’s the first thing that folks dive into to solve because it’s such a big impact project.